Cu3t0m/TextEditor-in-Python/README.md

 # TextEditor by SecretAyee

 TextEditor by SecretAyee is a Text Editor as the name suggests, and is made using python and tkinter.
-An executeble file of this (.exe) will be available in the
+An executeble file of this (.exe) will be available in the repository.

 ## Installation